 September 15 to October 15 is celebrated nationwide as National Hispanic Heritage Month.
-It traditionally honors the cultures and contributions of both Hispanic and Latino Americans as we celebrate heritage rooted in all Latin American countries.
+It traditionally honors the cultures and contributions of both Hispanic and Latino Americans.
 More than 500 years of Hispanic and Latino history and heritage can be found in national parks or shared through National Park Service programs and partners in communities across the country.

-Hispanic refers to a person who is from, or a descendant of someone who is from, a Spanish-speaking country.
+Hispanic generally refers to a person who is from, or a descendant of someone who is from, a Spanish-speaking country.

 During this month and throughout the year, we, and our partners, share history, heritage, and accomplishments of Hispanic and Latino Americans of past and present.
-Join the conversation on social media by sharing your own inspiration and learning more about Hispanic and Latino heritage by using #HispanicHeritageMonth and #FindYourPark / #EncuentraTuParque.
+Join the conversation on social media by sharing your own inspiration and learning more about Hispanic and Latino heritage by using #HispanicHeritageMonth and #EncuentraTuParque.

 Discover stories and cultural heritage shared in national parks and communities across the country.